Gorillaz (album): Background

 Musician Damon Albarn and comic book creator Jamie Hewlett met in 1990 when guitarist Graham Coxon, a fan of Hewlett's work, asked him to interview Blur, a band Albarn and Coxon had recently formed.
 The interview was published in Deadline magazine, home of Hewlett's comic strip, Tank Girl.
 Hewlett initially thought Albarn was "arsey, a wanker"; despite becoming acquaintances with the band, they often did not get on, especially after Hewlett began seeing Coxon's ex-girlfriend Jane Olliver.
 Despite this, Albarn and Hewlett started sharing a flat on Westbourne Grove in London in 1997.
 Hewlett had recently broken up with Olliver and Albarn was at the end of his highly publicised relationship with Justine Frischmann of Elastica.

 The idea to create Gorillaz came about when Albarn and Hewlett were watching MTV.
 Hewlett said, "If you watch MTV for too long, it's a bit like hell – there's nothing of substance there.
 So we got this idea for a cartoon band, something that would be a comment on that."
 The band originally identified themselves as "Gorilla" and the first song they recorded was "Ghost Train" which was later released as a B-side on their single "Rock the House" and the B-side compilation G-Sides.
 The musicians behind Gorillaz' first incarnation included Albarn, Del the Funky Homosapien, Dan the Automator and Kid Koala, who had previously worked together on the track "Time Keeps on Slipping" for Deltron 3030's eponymous debut album.

-Although not released under the Gorillaz name, Albarn has said that "one of the first ever Gorillaz tunes" was Blur's 1997 single "On Your Own", which was released for their fifth studio album Blur.
+Although not released under the Gorillaz name, Albarn has said that "one of the first ever Gorillaz tunes" was Blur's 1997 single "On Your Own", which was released for their fifth studio album Blur (1997).

 20th anniversary reissue

 In March 2021, to celebrate the 20th anniversary of the album's release, a vinyl box set was announced.
 The first edition of the boxset, which was exclusive to the band's webstore, was released on 10 December 2021.
 The boxset includes previously released material, including the original album, the B-sides compilation album G-Sides, and the remix album Laika Come Home (which received its first reissue since its initial press) and previously unreleased material, including live performances from the 2001 London Forum concert and five demos.
 Additionally, it also includes notes and early sketches by Jamie Hewlett during the making of the album.
-Later editions will also be released in 2022.